 While NDEA Title VI didn't invent foreign languages and area studies in American education, it greatly extended the scope of the field.
-It gave international studies a larger national meaning, legitimized such studies for the educational system as a whole, and helped make them manifolder much more widely available.
-Think It is also important to note that Title VI represented the first statained national attack on cultural bias.
-It is man fair to say that the study it promoted of peoples and cultures around the world helped lay some of the AccorPresentsgroundwork for programs of study of minorities mithedomentation.
+It gave international studies a larger national meaning, legitimized such studies for the educational system as a whole, and helped make them much more widely available.
+It is also important to note that Title VI represented the first sustained national attack on cultural bias.
+It is fair to say that the study it promoted of peoples and cultures around the world helped develop some of the acceptance for programs of study of minorities within the United States that were to follow later.

-Title VI not only played a major role in developing the pool of specialists that represent the international studies profession today, but also inclusion because of the language requirement in the fellowship program, raised the speckinkowker quality of intercultural sensitivity specialists in today's specialists on the non-Western world beyond what otherwise would have been the case.
+Title VI not only played a major role in developing the pool of specialists that represent the international studies profession today, but also because of the language requirement in the fellowship program, raised the quality of intercultural sensitivity in today's specialists on the non-Western world beyond what otherwise would have been the case.

-Thus in non more ways than one, NDEA Title VI has proven to be ADXREADER: a productive model of Federal intervention strategy.
-The Federal cole in Applican education substante III
+Thus in more ways than one, NDEA Title VI has proven to be a productive model of the Federal role in American education.

-4d.